|

 are also hours and hours of interviews with Tooker and others.
 Tooker

 loved to talk and had a lot to say about how he saw the world.
+We expect

 to find an overview of fifteen years of environmental and social justice